Felix6464/windfarm_forecasting_boette/README.md

 ### `global_model_approach.ipynb`

-- Appends three preprocessed datasets to create a larger dataset.
+- Appends two preprocessed datasets to create a larger dataset.
 - Increases variability in the data and potentially improves performance on unseen datasets.